-- Fuses for the engine and main accessory power are on the fuse block behind the dash. - Some equipment may have secondary fuse protection at the unit, or at the battery. - Electronics power is provided at the helm station.
+- Fuses for the engine and main accessory power are on the fuse block. - Some equipment may have secondary fuse protection at the unit, or at the batteries.

 Alternator

 The engine alternator will keep the battery properly charged when running at cruising speeds.